Luke3D/CIS_PD-NDM/README.md

 # Installation Guide
-Users should first install the latest version of `Anaconda` using the following [link](https://www.anaconda.com/download/) and downloading the installer or appropriate version for `Python 3.6 version'.
+Users should first install the latest version of `Anaconda` using the following [link](https://www.anaconda.com/download/) and downloading the installer or appropriate version for `Python 3.6 version`.
 This will automatically install a majority of the default `Python` packages needed, along with `Jupyter Notebook`.

 ## Package Installation
 There are a number of additional packages and software required to fully run all of the code in the `CIS-PD_npg` repository.